geeknik/my-awesome-stars/README.md

 ## TeX

 - [firaja/flowers-classification](https://github.com/firaja/flowers-classification) - Classification of flowers from Oxford Flowers 102 dataset
+- [kyegomez/awesome-multi-agent-papers](https://github.com/kyegomez/awesome-multi-agent-papers) - A compilation of the best multi-agent papers
 - [hendricius/the-sourdough-framework](https://github.com/hendricius/the-sourdough-framework) - Open source book dedicated to helping you to make the best possible sourdough bread at home.
 - [angea/pocorgtfo](https://github.com/angea/pocorgtfo) - a "Proof of Concept or GTFO" mirror with an extensive index with also whole issues or individual articles as clean PDFs.